upcmd/updocs-content/logs/c0109_vvvv.md

       Name: "",
       Do: {
         {
+          "cmd": "{{.jerry}}",
           "name": "print",
-          "desc": "this should print out the jerry defined in caller's task var scope", "cmd": "{{.jerry}}"
+          "desc": "this should print out the jerry defined in caller's task var scope" },
-        },
         {
           "name": "trace",